Olive Garden Italian Margarita Recipe

 Jose Cuervo Especial Silver

 Tequila is made from the blue agave plant and is one of the world’s most popular liquors.
-At the heart and soul of a good Margarita, it is always nice to use the best quality tequila you can find.
+Using the best quality tequila is always lovely at the heart and soul of a good Margarita.
 There are five different categories.
-Blanco tequila is the purest form because it doesn’t undergo any aging in oak barrels, and therefore has the mildest taste.
-Most bartenders prefer to use this category of tequila in the Margarita they make.
+Blanco tequila is the purest form because it doesn’t undergo any aging in oak barrels and, therefore, has the mildest taste.
+Most bartenders prefer to use this tequila category in the Margarita they make.
+A blanco tequila is the best tequila for this recipe because of its lighter flavor.

-Jose Cuervo Especial Silver, often called Jose Cuervo Blanco, is a popular choice for tequilas because it is moderately priced and widely available.
-But you may use any Blanco tequila you have at home without affecting the cocktail’s taste very much.
+Jose Cuervo Especial Silver, often referred to as Jose Cuervo Blanco tequila, is a popular choice due to its moderate price and widespread availability.
+But you may use any Blanco tequila at home without affecting the cocktail’s taste.

 Triple Sec

 Triple Sec is an orange-flavored liqueur originally from France.
 The bright citrus flavor comes from the peels of sweet and bitter oranges and other ‘secret’ ingredients blended with neutral spirits.
-The Combier brand was the first Triple Sec, but there are many different brands.
+The Combier brand was the first Triple Sec, but many brands exist.
 Although formerly drank straight as an after-dinner digestif, Triple Sec today is more commonly added to cocktails.
+The orange flavor makes for the perfect drink, giving an excellent balance of citrus flavors.

-If you don’t happen to have a bottle labeled “Tripe Sec” on hand, you can try substituting another citrusy spirit like Grand Marnier, Cointreau, or Pierre Ferrand Dry Curaçao.
+If you don’t have a bottle labeled “Tripe Sec” on hand, you can substitute another citrusy spirit like Grand Marnier, Cointreau, or Pierre Ferrand Dry Curaçao,

 Amaretto

 The Italian influence for this Margarita comes from Amaretto, an almond-flavored liqueur from Italy.
-There are lots of mixed drinks with Amaretto, but it’s also common to serve over ice on its own.
+Many mixed drinks feature Amaretto, but serving this Italian liqueur over ice is a common practice.
 Many brands produce a decent Amaretto, but Disaronno Amaretto Liqueur is probably the most famous in the US.
-Olive Garden serves its Italian Margaritas with a shot of Amaretto on the side, to allow the diner to add it.
+Olive Garden serves its Italian Margaritas with a shot of Amaretto on the side to allow the diner to add it.
 When you make the cocktail at home, you might as well mix it with the rest of the drink.

-Fans of Amaretto drinks may want to try a few like Amaretto di Saschira or Lazzaroni Amaretto to find your favorite.
+Fans of Amaretto drinks may want to try a few, such as Amaretto di Sassetta or Lazzaroni Amaretto, to find their favorite.

 Sour Mix

-Perhaps a better name for sour mix might be a “sweet and sour” mix.
-It is essentially nothing more than simple syrup with some lemon and lime juice to balance the sweetness.
-You can buy sour mix in almost any supermarket, but it is simple to make at home, and it tastes much better than anything you can find on the shelf.
+A better name for a sour mix might be a “sweet and sour” mix.
+It is simple syrup with lemon and lime juice to balance the sweetness.
+You can buy the sour mix in almost any supermarket, but it is simple to make at home and tastes much better than anything on the shelf.
+The fresh citrus juices add brightness to this cocktail, making it perfect for an Olive Garden margarita.

-1. Combine one cup of water with a cup of white sugar in a small saucepan.
+1. Combine one cup of water with white sugar in a small saucepan.

 2. Slowly bring to a boil while stirring.